dapr/docs/daprdocs/content/en/reference/components-reference/supported-state-stores/setup-sqlite.md

   #- name: tableName
   #  value: "state"
   # Cleanup interval in seconds, to remove expired rows (optional)
+  #- name: cleanupInterval
+  #  value: "1h"
+  # Set busy timeout for database operations
-  #- name: cleanupIntervalInSeconds
+  #- name: busyTimeout
-  #  value: 3600
+  #  value: "2s"
   # Uncomment this if you wish to use SQLite as a state store for actors (optional)
   #- name: actorStateStore
   #  value: "true"